Codoc-os/django-opensearch-dsl/docs/management.md

   INDEX                 Only manage the given indices.

 optional arguments:
-  -h, --help            show this help message and exit --force               Do not ask for confirmation.
+  -h, --help                 show this help message and exit -u USING, --using USING    Alias of the OpenSearch connection to use.
+Default to 'default'.
+  --force                    Do not ask for confirmation.
   --ignore-error             Do not stop on error.
 ```

 ### Description